Contact us

 PhD: Adorno and the Problem of Philosophy

-Profile: Stewart is Senior Lecturer in Modern European Philosophy, Aesthetics and Art Theory at Middlesex University, and a member of the editorial collective of the journal Radical Philosophy.
+Profile: Stewart is Reader in Modern European Philosophy, Aesthetics and Art Theory at Middlesex University, and a member of the editorial collective of the journal Radical Philosophy.
 His publications include articles in Oxford Art Journal and Third Text.
 He is currently working on a book about Marx and the concept of 'life'.

 1998 Bob Cannon